-Backtesting Charge: The Backtesting Charge is assessed for those Members whose portfolios experience overall margin backtesting deficiencies over the prior 12-month period.
+Backtesting Charge: The Backtesting Charge is assessed for those Members and Segregated Indirect Participants whose portfolios experience overall margin backtesting deficiencies over the prior 12-month period.
 The Backtesting Charge is calculated to mitigate exposures to GSD caused by settlement risks that may not be adequately captured by GSD's portfolio volatility model.
-GSD may assess this charge on a Netting Member's start of day portfolio (Regular Backtesting Charge) and/or its intraday portfolio (Intraday Backtesting Charge).
+GSD may assess this charge on a Netting Member's Segregated Indirect Participant's start of day portfolio (Regular Backtesting Charge) and/or its intraday portfolio (Intraday Backtesting Charge).
 In addition, Sponsored GC/GCF Counterparties that experience backtesting deficiencies during the Blackout Period that are attributed to Sponsored GC/GCF Repo Transactions collateralized with mortgage-backed securities are subject to a Backtesting Charge.

-Margin Liquidity Adjustment Charge: GSD may collect a Margin Liquidity Adjustment ("MLA") Charge to address the risk presented to GSD when a Member's portfolio contains large net unsettled positions in a particular group of securities with a similar risk profile or in a particular asset type.
-This charge is designed to address the market impact costs of liquidating a defaulted Member's portfolio that may increase when that portfolio includes large net unsettled positions in a particular group of securities with a similar risk profile or in a particular asset type.
+Margin Liquidity Adjustment Charge: GSD may collect a Margin Liquidity Adjustment ("MLA") Charge to address the risk presented to GSD when a Member's or Segregated Indirect Participant's portfolio contains large net unsettled positions in a particular group of securities with a similar risk profile or in a particular asset type.
+This charge is designed to address the market impact costs of liquidating a defaulted Member's /Segregated Indirect Participant's portfolio that may increase when that portfolio includes large net unsettled positions in a particular group of securities with a similar risk profile or in a particular asset type.
 These positions may be more difficult to liquidate because a large number of securities with similar risk profiles could reduce the marketability of those large net unsettled positions, increasing the market impact costs to GSD.

-50 FICC can utilize an alternative Margin Proxy method as a back-up VaR Charge calculation to the sensitivity approach in the event that FICC experiences a data disruption with its third-party vendor.
+51 FICC can utilize an alternative Margin Proxy method as a back-up VaR Charge calculation to the sensitivity approach in the event that FICC experiences a data disruption with its third-party vendor.

-Portfolio Differential Charge: The Portfolio Differential ("PD") Charge addresses the variability of clearing activity submitted to GSD throughout the day by measuring the period-over-period increase in the VaR Charge of Members.
-Specifically, this component is designed to increase the Required Fund Deposits for Members with more variable clearing activities and mitigate exposures for the period of risk between margin collection times.
-The PD Charge is calculated twice daily as the exponentially weighted moving average of the historical increases in the Member's VaR Charge that occur between collections of Required Fund Deposit over a lookback period.
+Portfolio Differential Charge: The Portfolio Differential ("PD") Charge addresses the variability of clearing activity submitted to GSD throughout the day by measuring the period-over-period increase in the VaR Charge of Members- and Segregated Indirect Participants.
+Specifically, this component is designed to increase the Required Fund Deposits/Segregated Customer Margin Requirements for Members and Segregated Indirect Participants with more variable clearing activities and mitigate exposures for the period of risk between margin collection times.
+The PD Charge is calculated twice daily as the exponentially weighted moving average of the historical increases in the Member's/Segregated Indirect Participant's VaR Charge that occur between collections of Required Fund Deposit/Segregated Customer Margin Requirement over a lookback period.